arogozhnikov/microDockQ/README.md

 and for this reason it is also available only as a command-line callable DockQ (no .py extension)

 I've reformatted original code to make it somewhat readable, and deleted prints that were commented out.

 Install with `pip install git+https://github.com/arogozhnikov/microDockQ.git`.

-Use with `DockQ ...` (this binary becomes available in your python venv, no .py, available anywhere)
+Use with `DockQ ...` (this binary becomes available in your python venv, available anywhere, no .py in name)

 Installation does not require building or installing anything, as original code was [cosmopolitanized](https://github.com/jart/cosmopolitan).

-DockQ for some operations complains on the lack of needle, you can install it with emboss:
+DockQ for some operations complains on the lack of needle, you can install it with:
 ```bash
 apt install emboss
 ```

-Original readme follows:
+Original project readme follows:

 ---